 Sarah Palin, who was elected the first woman governor of Alaska in 2006, makes history again by becoming the GOP's first woman vice presidential nominee.

 In an election year that becomes known as the "Year of the Republican Woman," three Republican women become the first women governors of their states: Susana Martinez of New Mexico, Mary Fallin of Oklahoma and Nikki Haley of South Carolina.
 Martinez and Haley are the first women of color chief executives in the nation.
 Nine Republican women are newly-elected to the U.S. House and one Republican woman is newly-elected to the U.S. Senate.
 More than a dozen are newly-elected to statewide executive office.

 Although 2012 proved to be a challenging year for many Republican women candidates, the State of Indiana elected three Republican women to office: Sue Ellspermann as lieutenant governor, and Jackie Walorski and Susan Brooks to Congress.

-Utah's Mia Love is the first black Republican woman elected to the U.S. Congress, New York's Elise Stefanik is the youngest woman ever elected to the U.S. Congress, Joni Ernst is the first woman to represent Iowa in the U.S. Congress and the first female veteran in the U.S. Senate, and Evelyn Sanguinetti is the first Hispanic lieutenant governor in Illinois and the first Latina lieutenant governor in the United States.
+Utah's Mia Love is the first black Republican woman elected to the U.S. Congress, Joni Ernst is the first woman to represent Iowa in the U.S. Congress and the first female veteran in the U.S. Senate, and Evelyn Sanguinetti is the first Hispanic lieutenant governor in Illinois and the first Latina lieutenant governor in the United States.
+At the time of her election, New York's Elise Stefanik is the youngest woman ever elected to the U.S. Congress.